espocrm/documentation/development/metadata/scope.md

  ### statusField

->_Description_: list of available level for actions in Role configuration;
+>_Description_: the main enum field, with is used as status.
+Has different view in Stream;
 >
 >_Type_: string;
 >